wazo-platform/wazo-doc/source/api_sdk/websocket.rst

 Events Access Control
 ---------------------

-Clients connected to ``xivo-websocketd`` only receive events that they are authorized to receive.
+Clients connected to ``wazo-websocketd`` only receive events that they are authorized to receive.
 For example, a client connected with a token obtained from the "wazo_user" ``wazo-auth`` backend will *not* receive call events of other users.

-When a message is received from the bus by ``xivo-websocketd``, it extracts the ACL from the ``required_acl`` key of the event.
+When a message is received from the bus by ``wazo-websocketd``, it extracts the ACL from the ``required_acl`` key of the event.
 If the field is missing, no clients will receive the event.
 If the value is null, all subscribed clients will receive the event.
 If the value is a string, then all subscribed clients which have a matching ACL will receive the event.